LBNL-ETA/ROAMS/docs/implementation.md

 ### Aerial Adjustment Functions
 [go back to input layer](#input-layer-and-behavior)

-The process for sampling and adjusting the measured plumes (described in [that part of the methodology](/docs/methodology.md#aerial-emissions-quantification)) includes several functions: one two do a deterministic bias correction, one to apply noise, one to determine the probability of detection, and another to choose what to do with noised values below 0.
+The process for sampling and adjusting the measured plumes (described in [that part of the methodology](/docs/methodology.md#aerial-emissions-quantification)) includes several functions: one to do a deterministic bias correction, one to apply noise to help simulate error, one to determine the probability of detection, and another to choose what to do with noised values below 0.

-The behavior of `ROAMSConfig` is to look at the name of the function given in the input, and looks it up in `roams.aerial.assumptions` (for the bias correction, noise, and negative-handling functions), or `roams.aerial.partial_detection` (partial detection probability function).
+For all but the noise function, the `ROAMSConfig` will look at the name of the function given in the input, and look it up in `roams.aerial.assumptions` (for the bias correction and negative-handling functions), or `roams.aerial.partial_detection` (for the partial detection probability function).
 If the name of the function doesn't exist in that space, the code will fail.
+The default behavior of `ROAMSConfig` is to not apply a bias correction (you can explicitly produce this behavior by supplying `None` as your `"correction_fn"` input).

+For the noise function, the input is expected to be passed as a dictionary with at least a key `"name"`.
+The string value under this key should be a method that can be looked up within `numpy.random`.
+The remaining key: value pairs in the dictionary should be parameter arguments for that noise function (except for `size`, which the code will supply based on the sampled aerial data to apply the noise to).
+The specified noise function will be used to generate noise that will be applied multiplicatively to sampled + corrected aerial observations.
+For example `{"name":"normal","loc":2.0,"scale":1.0}` would specify a noise distribution drawn from N(2,1), which will then be applied multiplicatively with sampled aerial observations.
+If the `"noise_fn"` argument is `None`, then no noise will be applied.

+It's possible that after applying random noise to your sample, there are emissions values below 0.
+The default behavior to handle values below 0 is in `roams.assumptions.zero_out`, which will set values below 0 to 0.
+If you would rather keep them, you can specify `"handle_negative"` as `None` (or `null` in your input file), in which case no handling is done at all.

-However, if you pass the input as a dictionary and provide a defined function, the `ROAMSConfig` will use the defined function instead of trying to look it up.
+If you instantiate the `ROAMSConfig` input as a dictionary (as opposed to a file on disk) and provide a defined function, the `ROAMSConfig` will use the defined function instead of trying to look it up.
 The caveat is that the saved config will only contain the name of your defined function, so other users will not be able to use it - the name of that function won't exist in the places where it will look for them.

 ### Unit Handling
 Each class in the input layer is responsible for furnishing quantities of interest to the `ROAMSModel` in known, constant units.
 The common units of computation to be used are in `roams.constants`.
 After having used values from the inputs to create and quantify new results, it is intended that it can be confident of the units of these quantities - specifically that they are in these common units.